Combat

 CAC Papa 2/4, 1967

-With that comment, true warriors, those who honed their fighting skills someplace other than Sweden during the Vietnam War, turn to someone next to them who is watching Sylvester Stallone play warrior on the big screen and whisper, "Everyone knows that repeat is only used for artillery!"
+With that comment, true warriors, those who honed their fighting skills someplace other than Sweden during the Vietnam War, turn to the person next to them and whisper, "Repeat is only used for artillery!"

-In all aspects of life there is a snobbery in doing something well...doing it right....and holding those lesser mortals in contempt when they flub it up.
-Such is the case with Combat Communications.
-Those of us who did it, and did it well, took great pride in our craft.
+In all aspects of life there is a snobbery in doing something well...doing it right....and holding those lesser mortals in contempt when they screw it up.
+Such is the case with combat communications.
+Those of us who did it, and did it well, take great pride in our craft.
 Even today, 35 years later, comrades will comment regarding various times when accurately placed artillery saved our lives.

 I take great pride in that.

-Additionally, calling in coordinates for artillery, night ambush locations, and daily patrols, required numerical accuracy to assure there was no accidental contact between friendly units.
-Therefore, since 5 and 9 can sound similar on a static filled radio frequency...
+Additionally, calling in coordinates for med-evacs, artillery, night ambush locations, and daily patrols, required numerical accuracy to assure there was no accidental contact between friendly units.
+Therefore, since 5 and 9 can sound similar on a potentially static filled radio...

-In the movies, when you hear a combat radioman calling in coordinates as "...three....seven....four....nine....", etc., you can turn to the person next to you and whisper, "It's supposed to be niner!", thereby ruining the movie for everyone around you.
+In the movies, when you hear a combat radioman calling in coordinates as "...three....seven....four....nine....", etc., you now may be the only person in the theatre who knows, with great authority, that...it's supposed to be niner!.

 As for Sylvester's mistake in the Rambo series, "repeat" was only used for artillery.
-If memory serves me correctly, the sequence was:
+The actual sequence was...

-"Say again your last" is used exclusively when you couldn't clearly hear the other party.
+"Say again your last" is used exclusively when you didn't clearly understand the other party.

-So, in the movies when you hear Sylvester Stallone, or any other hard charging warrior/actor say, "....repeat your last....over...." , you can look knowingly at someone near you and say, "Repeat is only used for artillery!"
+So, the next time you hear Sylvester Stallone, or any other hard charging warrior/actor screaming over the radio, "....repeat your last....over...." , you can look knowingly at someone near you and say, "Repeat is only used for artillery!"

 The following pages are reproductions of some specific incidents submitted by Ted Zoutis, CAP Delta 6.
 He opens by explaining some of the verbal gymnastics the CAP Units went through after they became mobile.
 Less well defended than were the early permanent CAPS each night, they established a long set of code words to tell those in the rear where they would be each night.